 Reverse Osmosis systems can be large enough to supply water to large municipalities and also small enough to fit under a kitchen sink.
 Because of the filters effectiveness at removing toxins and contaminants, many people think that RO systems are they only way to get clean water from your kitchen tap.
 This is not necessarily true.

-Is Reverse Osmosis water good for you?
+Is Reverse Osmosis (RO) drinking water good or bad for you?

 There are both advantages and disadvantages to installing and/or drinking RO water.
 Areas with high amounts of water issues or areas with very specific contamination are both generally good reasons to think you need a RO system or at least a filtration solution that does more than a standard Brita type carbon filter.